mo3taz1705/MementoColoringApplication/README.md

 The CareTaker class is implemented on a stack.

-This is a NetBeans project, so you can import it on NetBeans then run it.
+You will find NetBeans and Eclipse projects, so you can import whatever you want then run it.